False Evidence Metastasized In Lucio Death Penalty Case

-This is the eighth column in a series about Melissa Lucio and the State of Texas’ capital case against her.
+This is the eighth column in a nine-part series about Melissa Lucio and the State of Texas’ capital case against her.
 Read the first column here, the second here, the third here, the fourth here, the fifth here, the sixth here, and the seventh here.

 Like cancer, false evidence mutates and then replicates in a criminal case’s DNA.
 Its damage doesn’t restrict itself to the time the proof appears; it metastasizes throughout appellate review and beyond.

-That’s not the only irregularity that traveled from one site to another.
+That’s not the only irregularity that traveled from one part of this criminal case to another.
 The testimony of expert witness A.P.
 Merillat that male guards raping female detainees was common in the Texas Department of Criminal Justice — an allusion to Lucio’s potential for future childbearing and therefore future alleged child abuse — promised that Lucio herself would be the victim of a violent crime and not one of the honorable appellate jurists noticed or cared.
 Judges just accepted this fantasy uncritically and transplanted it back into their own written decision.
 These sordid and spurious claims about Lucio underpin nothing in the appellate opinion; they’re just nasty grafts to the story of someone who’s fighting for her life.

 That’s why Congress and the legislatures in the 27 states that have death penalty statutes — not all of them are currently availing them of these laws — need to develop rules of evidence that are specific to capital cases.
 Without that guidance, penalty phases become evidentiary free-for-alls.